airtai/faststream/CONTRIBUTING.md

 After you have implemented your changes you will want to open a pull request to merge those changes into our main branch.
 To make this as painless for you and us, please do the following before opening the request (all the commands are to be run in the root of fastkafka project):

 1. Format your notebooks: `nbqa black nbs`
-2. Cloase and clean the metadata from your notebooks: `nbdev_clean`
+2. Close, shutdown, and clean the metadata from your notebooks: `nbdev_clean`
 3. Export your code: `nbdev_export`
 4. Run the tests: `nbdev_test`
 5. Test code typing: `mypy fastkafka`
 6. Test code safety with bandit: `bandit -r fastkafka`
 7. Test code safety with semgrep: `semgrep --config auto -r fastkafka`

 When you have done this, and all the tests are passing, your code should be ready for a merge.
-Please Commit and push your code and open a pull request and assign it to one of the core developers.
+Please commit and push your code and open a pull request and assign it to one of the core developers.
 We will then review your changes and if everythng is in order, we will approve your merge.

 ## Attribution
 This guide is based on the **contributing-gen**.
 [Make your own](https://github.com/bttger/contributing-gen)!